 Ocala’s justly earned titles of “horse capital of the world” and “horse country” rest on the quality and abundance of our vibrant equestrian communities.
 For decades, Ocala and wider Marion County have been home to some of the best equine neighborhoods in the nation, offering a home to all breeds and levels of horsemanship.
-Whether you’re a hunter-jumper, barrel racer, thoroughbred breeder, or just want a relaxing, beautiful place to trail ride, Ocala has a horse-friendly community that’s perfect for your needs.
+Whether you’re a hunter-jumper, barrel racer, thoroughbred breeder, or just want a relaxing, beautiful place to trail ride, Ocala has a horse-friendly community that’s perfect for your needs, including gated equestrian communities.
 Read on to explore some of the area’s diverse equestrian communities!

 Meadow Wood Farms